 Erectile dysfunction medication on prescription works by increasing the blood flow to your penis.
 They achieve this by affecting cGMP, the chemical involved in widening the blood vessels when a man is sexually aroused.
 The three erectile dysfunction medications young men can ask for are Viagra, Cialis, and Levitra.
 A single tablet is taken 30 minutes prior to sex and can last for up to several hours.

-You can obtain these three impotence treatments at 121doc today by completing an online consultation with a GMC registered doctor.
+You can obtain these three impotence treatments at 121doc today by completing an online consultation with a GMC qualified doctor.